klaferr/TMP_ThermalModel_Matlab/README.txt

+October 31st, 2024: Kris Laferriere
+ - Fixed issue with creating layers such that the relevant rhoc value is used per layer.

 Started with v10_z_A6-atmos-addsbackinRerad but made major modifications so that it works for thin lags

 Gets rid of extraneous, old parts of code too.